 We have a situation where feds use donations intended for poor for massages and luxuries for themselves.

-This is from the Washington Examiner, and it's about something called the combined federal campaign, uh, where in fact forty-one federal workers uh are being paid full-time salaries to administer just one local chapter of the government's annual workplace charity drive, the combined federal campaign.
+This is from the Washington Examiner, and it's about something called the Combined Federal Campaign, where, in fact, 41 federal workers are being paid full-time salaries to administer just one local chapter of the government's annual workplace charity drive, the Combined Federal Campaign.

 Charity is when free peoples freely give their own money to causes that they support.

-But the the federal government has an official uh workplace charity drive, the combined federal campaign.
+But the federal government has an official workplace charity drive, the Combined Federal Campaign.

-And at just one meet, they outsourced it uh to something a non-profit called Global Impact.
+And at just one meet, they outsourced it to something a non-profit called Global Impact.

-And Global Impact had 41 federal employees working at its uh office uh with wall-to-wall views of the Potomac, on which pictures of starving children in Africa are juxtaposed uh against their amenities, such as a uh gourmet kitchen.
+And Global Impact had 41 federal employees working at its office with wall-to-wall views of the Potomac, on which pictures of starving children in Africa are juxtaposed against their amenities, such as a gourmet kitchen.

-Uh uh uh federal employees expense personal dry cleaning bills, uh travels to an awards banquet, eighty-dollar flower gifts.
+Federal employees expense personal dry cleaning bills, travels to an awards banquet, $80 flower gifts.

-Uh they uh they uh money that could have been better used for the so-called charity campaign uh campaigns was used to pay for the hiring the jazz band at a leadership conference, a tour, a Mardi Gras tour in New Orleans, uh and uh they had a policy where if you held your conference in Vegas or Orlando, uh the workers would fly in uh for a few days beforehand and a few days afterwards, so they can enjoy some well-earned RR.
+And they had a policy where if you held your conference in Vegas or Orlando, the workers would fly in for a few days beforehand and a few days afterwards so they can enjoy some well-earned RNR.

-A bureaucracy taking care of itself, uh which is what happened.
+A bureaucracy taking care of itself, which is what happened.

 In the VA scandal, when the bureaucracy took care of themselves, they killed real people.

-And that's uh that's how willing the bureaucracy is to defend its privileges.
+And that's how willing the bureaucracy is to defend its privileges.

-Mark Stein in Farush, uh, the Hill reports that uh the government, surprise, surprise, is paying incorrect subsidies to more than uh one million of these uh Obamacare sign-ups, and has yet to have a system uh to cross-check documents against the original applications.
+Mark Steinin for Rush, The Hill reports that the government, surprise, surprise, is paying incorrect subsidies to more than one million of these Obamacare sign-ups and has yet to have a system to cross-check documents against the original applications.

-I mean, we are we are a smidgenette away from uh from a situation where you can basically enter whatever numbers you want into the Obamacare website, and nothing will get checked.
+I mean, we are a smidgenette away from a situation where you can basically enter whatever numbers you want into the Obamacare website and nothing will get checked.

 So what's important for Obamacare is not that people get the subsidies they're entitled to, but that Obama gets the numbers whereby he can trumpet the thing a great success.

-So we apparently there's uh more than a million people who are getting incorrect uh subsidies.
+So apparently there's more than a million people who are getting incorrect subsidies.

 But it doesn't matter because Obamacare is working.

-And there's no system, there's no system you can't, even if you wanted to check, there actually is no way to check that uh the uh original applications are full of of correct numbers.
+You can't, even if you wanted to check, there actually is no way to check that the original applications are full of correct numbers.

-A H.R. says uh you would think a president who leads from behind could get the back end of Obamacare working.
+HR says you would think a president who leads from behind could get the back end of Obamacare working.

 That's right.

-He was he got he was at the he got the back end of deposing uh Colonel Gaddafi walk uh working, so he's he can lead from behind when he wants to, but he can't lead from behind when it comes to uh getting at the back end of Obamacare.
+So he can lead from behind when he wants to, but he can't lead from behind when it comes to getting at the back end of Obamacare.

-Arlene, you're live on the Rush Limbaugh Show.
+Arlene, you're live on the Rushlin Bo Show.

 Great to have you with us.